hluk/CopyQ/README.md

           Print version of program and libraries.

     NOTES:
-      - Changing first item (ROW is 0) will also change clipboard.
       - Use dash argument (-) to read data from stdandard input.
       - Use double-dash argument (--) to read all following arguments without expanding escape sequences (i.e. \n, \t and others).